EDCD/EDDI/SpeechResponder/Variables.md

   - *bodyname* - the name of the body
   - *shortname* - the shortened name of the body
   - *distance* - the distance from the arrival point in the system, in light seconds
-  - *tidallylocked* - true if the body is tidally locked to its parent
   - *temperature* - the surface temperature of the body, in Kelvin
   - *radius* - the radius of the body, in km
   - *rings* - (when applicable) (an array of ring objects)
   - *scanned* - a unix timestamp (seconds since January 01 1970 UTC) value that is set when the body is scanned and unset otherwise.
-  - *mapped* - a unix timestamp (seconds since January 01 1970 UTC) value that is set when the body is mapped and unset otherwise.
   - *alreadydiscovered* - whether another commander has already submitted a scan of the body to Universal Cartographics (scan required to fill this value)
-  - *alreadymapped* - whether another commander has already submitted mapping data for the body to Universal Cartographics (scan required to fill this value)
   - *estimatedvalue* - the current estimated value of the body, taking into account scans and mapping.
   - *maxestimatedvalue* - the estimated maximum obtainable value of the body, assuming efficient mapping.
   - *periapsis* - the argument of periapsis of the body, in degrees (as applicable)